 Curious to learn more about Dead Sea beaches?
 We’ll start at the northern tip of the Dead Sea and work our way to the bottom.

 - Neve Midbar Beach – Neve Midbar beach belongs to the Megilot Regional Council and is very laid back.
-It offers a spacious stretch of sand, green lawns, barbecue area, a gift shop and a bar.
+It offers a spacious stretch of sand, green lawns, a barbecue area, a gift shop, and a bar.
 It usually attracts a younger crowd.